OpenSecuritySummit/oss2018/content/tracks/DevSecOps/working-sessions/integrating-security-into-an-spotify-model.md

 ---
-title        : Integrating Security into an Spotify Model type         : working-session track        : CISO topics       : ["Agile"] featured     : yes                  # review with summit team "yes" when_day     : Tue when_time    : PM-1
-room_layout  :                    #
+title        : Integrating Security into an Spotify Model (and using Squads for Security teams) type         : working-session track        : DevSecOps topics       : ["Agile"] featured     : yes                  # review with summit team "yes" when_day     : Wed when_time    : PM-1 room_layout  :                    #
 room_number  :